 What is coffee?
-We've compiled 30 frequently asked questions.
-The answers should help you gain a comprehensive understanding of coffee, its history and future, the coffee plant, different types of coffee machines, preparation, the most common mistakes, its history and origins, and enjoyment.
+We have collected 30 frequently asked questions.
+The answers should help you gain a comprehensive understanding of coffee, its history and future, the coffee plant, different machine types, preparation methods, common mistakes, its origins, and how to enjoy it.

 1. What is coffee?

-The term “coffee” often means different things: On the one hand, coffee is a caffeinated beverage, and on the other hand, it is a plant genus with more than 120 species.
-Depending on who you ask in the coffee chain, someone will have a different explanation of what coffee is.
+The term “coffee” often means different things: On the one hand, coffee is a caffeinated stimulant, and on the other hand, it's a plant genus that includes more than 120 species.
+Depending on who you ask along the coffee chain, you'll get a different explanation of what coffee is.
 In cultivation, coffee is a fruit that is picked when ripe.
-In processing, or so-called preparation, coffee is technically a seed that is dried to 10-12% residual moisture.
-In trade, coffee is a commodity , a raw material, a commodity that is shipped from one port to the next.
-For roasters, the still-green coffee is the raw material that releases the already present aroma precursors during the roasting process.
+In processing, known as preparation, coffee is technically a seed that is dried to 10-12% residual moisture.
+In trade, coffee is a commodity, a raw material, a merchandise shipped from one port to another.
+For roasters, green raw coffee is the raw material that releases its existing aroma precursors during the roasting process.
 And for consumers, coffee can be the reason for a meeting, a ritual, an experience, or even an addictive substance.

 2. Where does coffee come from and how was it discovered?

-Coffee originates from the sub-Saharan region, which is now part of Ethiopia and South Sudan.
+Coffee originates from the area south of the Sahara, which is now attributed to Ethiopia and South Sudan.
 The catchment area extends into the Congo Basin.
-Coffee originally grew in forests and is accustomed to growing alongside trees.
+Coffee originally grew in forests and is accustomed to the proximity of trees.

-Where coffee originally comes from: between the Congo Basin and present-day Ethiopia, the highest genetic diversity of coffee varieties can still be found today.
+Where coffee originally comes from: between the Congo Basin and present-day Ethiopia, the highest genetic diversity of coffee species can still be found.

-Only later, when coffee was cultivated for commercial use, did intensive cultivation in densely planted plots begin.
-The transition from mixed to monoculture favored the spread of plant diseases , such as the infamous coffee rust, or roya .
-Many myths surround the discovery of coffee – whether it was goats that first ate coffee cherries and then danced, or whether it was a monk, a prophet, or someone else, will never be conclusively proven.
+Only later, when coffee was cultivated for economic use, did intensive cultivation in densely planted plots begin.
+The conversion from mixed to monoculture favored the spread of plant diseases, such as the notorious coffee leaf rust, or roya.
+Many myths surround the discovery of coffee – whether it was goats that first ate coffee cherries and then danced, whether it was a monk, a prophet, or someone else, will never be conclusively proven.
 Most legends agree on the region where coffee was discovered.

 More about Roya, the devastating coffee disease: to the blog

-Today, coffee is produced in more than 60 countries around the globe in the so-called Coffee Belt (approximately 23 degrees north and south of the equator) .
-Until a few years ago, the Coffee Belt had a relatively stable, subtropical climate, which the sensitive coffee plant needs.
-In all countries except present-day Ethiopia and South Sudan, coffee was not originally a native plant, but was imported by administrators and missionaries of the colonial powers.
-Thus, coffee did not spread on its own, but was actively transported through the "New World" by the colonial powers.
-The economic exploitation of coffee was the primary goal.
-This also went hand in hand with the botanical research of the coffee plant, which was foreign to the European colonial powers.
-Scientists from Great Britain, Holland, and France primarily analyzed and typologized the coffee plant.
+Today, coffee is produced in more than 60 countries around the globe in the so-called coffee belt (approx. 23 degrees latitude north and south of the equator).
+In the coffee belt, a relatively stable, subtropical climate prevailed – until a few years ago – which the sensitive coffee plant needs.
+In all countries, except present-day Ethiopia and South Sudan, coffee was originally not a native plant but was imported by administrators and missionaries of the colonial powers.
+Coffee did not spread on its own but was actively transported through the "new world" by the colonial powers.
+The primary goal was the economic exploitation of coffee.
+This also led to the botanical exploration of the coffee plant, which was foreign to the European colonial powers.
+Primarily scientists from Great Britain, Holland, and France analyzed and typified the coffee plant.

 More on the spread and colonial history of coffee: to the blog